History of Bahir Dar: 1941–present

-Bahir Dar was raised to a municipality in 1945.
+Bahir Dar was promoted to municipality status in 1945.
 The head of the town administration was the Town Chief (shum), who was the chief secretary of the office of the woreda.
-Since then, Bahir Dar also behaved municipal structure that neither modeled the older system nor the Italian plan.
+Since then, Bahir Dar also behaved municipal structure that neither modelled the older system nor the Italian plan.
 Since then, the government imposed authority on the monastery leadership of Bahir Dar Giyorgis, entitling them to tax collection over the wider region of Abakabot.
 Landlords (balabbats) paid tax over estates to the monastery as they did before the Italian occupation.

-Between the 1950s and 1960s, Bahir Dar was continuing urbanization, despite opposition from balabbats and clergy.
+Between the 1950s and 1960s, Bahir Dar continued urbanization, despite opposition from balabbats and clergy.
 At around 1950, Bahir Dar was considered a new capital of the Ethiopian Empire and made confusion in the local land market, with consequent vast inflation in local land values.
 In 1956, Bahir Dar reinstated the recession, at this time being made a province and Shambala Aemiro Silas Ababa appointed as governor.

-During the Ethiopian Civil War, in May 1988, the 603rd corp of the Third Revolutionary (TLA) made its headquarters at Bahir Dar.
-On 3–4 March 1990, the TLA abandoned Bahir Dar, blowing up a nearby bridge to stop the TPLF/EPRDF advance to occupy the city.
+During the Ethiopian Civil War, in May 1988, the 3rd Corp of the Third Revolutionary (TLA) made its headquarters at Bahir Dar.
+On 3–4 March 1990, the TLA abandoned Bahir Dar, blowing up a nearby bridge to prevent the TPLF/EPRDF occupying the city.
 On 23 February 1991, the Ethiopian People's Revolutionary Democratic Front (EPRDF) took control of the city as part of Operation Tewedros.
 Since the 1990s, the city grew as an industrial zone, received numerous investments, and became the capital of Amhara Region.

 On 6–9 February 2007, the city hosted a National Investment Bazaar and Trade Fair to honor Millennium celebrations.
-On 22 June 2019, the Amhara Region coup d'état attempt was embroiled with coordinated assassinations of Amhara government officials in Bahir Dar and Addis Ababa.
+On 22 June 2019, Bahir Dar was the setting for the Amhara Region coup d'état attempt, which involved coordinated assassinations of Amhara government officials in Bahir Dar and Addis Ababa.
 Victims of the assassination were the President of Amhara Region Ambachew Mekonnen, advisor Ezez Wassie, General Se'are Mekonnen along with his aide Gizae Aberra, and Amhara Region Attorney General Migbaru Kebede.
 On 24 June, the state media announced that General Asamnew Tsige was shot dead in Bahir Dar.